Dr. Thomas A Swift Nature Program

 Clothing:

 Our goal is that your child remain warm and dry so that they enjoy the outdoors!
-Please check that items say WATERPROOF and NOT water resistantIf you are unsure you may wish to leave the tags on your items and check with your child's teacher.
+Please check that items say WATERPROOF and NOT water resistantIf you are unsure you may wish to leave the tags on your items and check with your child's teacher at your Kindergarten Interview in September.

 To Stay Dry:

 • Waterproof Rain pants.
-These stay at school. - Buy from Mountain Equipment Co-op (MEC) or other similar brand.
-They must have a closure at the bottom (velcro or elastic)
+Buy from Mountain Equipment Co-op or similar brand.
+These pants stay at

 • A waterproof raincoat (big enough to layer underneath) with cinching at the wrist and a hood. - Buy from Mountain Equipment Co-op, Columbia, North Face or other similar brands.
-DO NOT buy the Kamic brand with cotton lining.
+DO NOT buy brands with cotton lining.

 • Warm waterproof winter jacket (Remember we are outside for many hours).
 An example would be Columbia Omnitech.

-• Insulated Rain Boots.
-These stay at school.
-We prefer insulated rubber boots without neoprene.
-Buy from Bog or other high quality outdoor company.
+• Rain Boots (we would suggest insulated rubber boots without the neoprene unless they are from Bog or other high quality outdoor company.
+(Stays at school)

 To Stay Warm: